-It is generally accepted that a residential leasehold with more than 100 years remaining is worth roughly the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.
+It is generally considered that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for decades to come.

 Lender | Requirement |